 What right does anyone have arbitrarily to make such decisions for everybody in a local area, as if everyone has the same tolerance level of decency?
-When the cop drama “NYPD Blue” premiered on TV, there were a number of local stations across the country that refused to broadcast the series because of its gritty, adult content.
+When the cop drama “NYPD Blue” premiered on TV in 1993, there were a number of local stations across the country that refused to broadcast the series because of its gritty, adult content.
 How can they do that, to make a decision like that for an entire community?
 Viewers should always have the option of what to watch.
 There are people in those areas who may have wanted to look at Dennis Franz’ bare butt.
 Those who are offended by partial nudity and raw language don’t have to watch the show.
 Just turn the channel.

 Is it the presumption that since network TV is “free,” the executives think that that gives them the right to control and arbitrate our viewing?
 Well, the real fact is, most people nowadays have cable TV, and those who do, know that it is far from free.
 Whatever amount we pay for our cable, I think that should entitle us to demand an uncensored, unedited program.
 Fortunately, I do have a few available channels that show its films complete and uninterrupted.
 I wish they all would do that.
 They all could air their commercials and sales pitches in between programs instead of during them.

 (# You say “e*ther” and I say “*ither”… #)